google-area120/orion-radsec/README.md

 console.
 Those certificates will be needed in combination with the script hosted here.

-This repository contains scripts used to automate the deployment process.
-It will use docker-compose to create a load-balanced cluster of radsecproxy instances that will connect to Google's radius endpoint.
+This repository contains scripts used to automate the deployment process

 For more information about Orion Wifi, click [here](https://orion.area120.com).
 You may also visit the ‘Help & Support’ tab in your [Orion WiFi](https://orionwifi.area120.com) admin console to view the latest Deployment Guide.